SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   **Bulk operations** are single operations executed on a set of devices."
 - label: events-all
   title: Events
   content: "Troubleshooting devices at a more detailed level can be done with the help of events.
-Events are low-level messages sent by devices that are usually used for application-specific processing.
+Events are low-level messages sent by devices that are usually used for web app-specific processing.
 For example, a vending device sends its real-time sales in the form of events.

    You can find an overview of the events across all devices here.
 To view the operations of a particular device, switch to the **Events** tab in the details of the device.